pepstock-org/Charba/readme.md

  * add `NativeConfiguration` native JSType class to get the `config` from chart instance and used to update the configuration at runtime.
  * improve the management of properties used cross classes or packages.
  * improve the tooltip callbacks management providing the right defaults.
+ * improve the gradients and patterns management at dataset level in order to be managed by a callback instead of by a plugin in order to have the right chart area size for gradients.

 License
 -------